Arxari/OpenShockClockWeb/README.md

 - A UI that is both functional, looks good and makes sense

 #### v0.8.0 - To be revealed
-- Moved from Flask to a proper server
+- Moved from Flask to a proper server if needed
-- Docker container
+- Docker container if needed

 #### v0.9.0 - To be revealed
 - User accounts